dolthub/docs/content/reference/cli.md

 `--allow-empty`:
 Allow recording a commit that has the exact same data as its sole parent.
 This is usually a mistake, so it is disabled by default.
 This option bypasses that safety.

+`--skip-empty`:
+Record a commit only if there are changes to be committed.
+The commit operation will be a no-op, instead of an error, if there are no changes staged to commit.
+An error will be thrown if `--skip-empty` is used with `--allow-empty`.

 `--date`:
 Specify the date used in the commit.
 If not specified the current system time is used.